grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=28 (0x1C) - PreparingToSleep
-    VSCP_TYPE_INFORMATION_PREPARING_TO_SLEEP
-A node indicates that a sleep event occurred.
+    VSCP_TYPE_INFORMATION_PREPARING_TO_SLEEPA node indicates that a sleep event occurred.
 This can be a node going to its inactive state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |